Return to key areas of work

 Service measure 1: Notify Regional Policy Statement and targeted amendments to Land and Water Regional Plan

-Notify and then make operative the Regional Policy Statement (RPS) and targeted amendments to Land and Water Regional Plan (LWRP), and undertake a review of the Regional Coastal Environment Plan (RCEP), as part of developing an integrated planning framework.
+Notify and then make operative the Regional Policy Statement (RPS) and targeted amendments to Land and Water Regional Plan (LWRP), and undertake a review of the Regional Coastal Environment Plan (RCEP), as part of developing an integrated planning framework

 Target: Notify RPS and targeted amendments to the LWRP

-How we are doing: Ability to achieve removed by legislation
+How are we doing: Ability to achieve removed by legislation

 Ability to achieve removed by legislation